 Large-scale smart factories:

-High liability scenario; protects machinery and personnel
+High liability scenario; protects personnel and equipment

 Accuracy Requirement by Deployment Scale